RaulBarbaRojas/DataMining/README.md

-# DataMining
+# Introduction

-A repository that contains all the code and documentation associated to the project of the course of data mining 2022-2023.
+This repository contains all the code and documentation associated to the project of the course of data mining 2022-2023.

 # Authors